Jaseelkt007/ML/README.md

-# 🤖 Machine Learning & Deep Learning Fundamentals
+# Machine Learning & Deep Learning Fundamentals (For Educational Purpose)

 A comprehensive educational repository covering fundamental concepts and implementations in Machine Learning, Deep Learning, Computer Vision, and Reinforcement Learning.
 This repository serves as a learning resource for anyone interested in understanding AI/ML from the ground up.

-## 📚 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Repository Structure](#repository-structure)